"We're so freaking polarized": See how Americans with opposing views interpret the same situation

 Gallup polling going back two decades shows a stark and widening political divide on many issues — more Americans are choosing to live in places that are politically like-minded, and UCLA research found in 2016 that more than half of Americans prefer their child marry someone from a specific political party — leading to questions over just show sharply one's beliefs could shape their worldview.

-By showing an identical clip of police clashing with Black Lives Matter protesters to both Republicans and Democrats, "CBS This Morning" co-host Tony Dokoupil got a firsthand look at how stark the differences could be.
+By showing an identical clip of police clashing with protesters to both Republicans and Democrats, "CBS This Morning" co-host Tony Dokoupil got a firsthand look at how stark the differences could be.

 People's initial reaction was strong — "terrible" and "awful," something that "shouldn't be."